kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 ### Source
 - **Magnetometer + Gyro**: This is the default source and should work on most devices.
 It uses the magnetometer and gyroscope sensors to determine the direction.
 When the gyroscope is added in, the reading is typically less noisy.
 This source is provided by your phone's manufacturer.
 - **Magnetometer**: This source only uses the magnetometer sensor to determine the direction.
 This source is provided by your phone's manufacturer.
-- **Magnetometer + Gyro (Custom)**: This source is similar to the Magnetometer + Gyro source, but the calculations are done by Trail Sense.
+- **Magnetometer + Gyro (Custom)**: This source is similar to the Magnetometer + Gyro source, but the calculations are done by Ocean Sense.
 If the Magnetometer + Gyro source is not working correctly, try this source.
-- **Legacy (Trail Sense)**: This source is similar to the Magnetometer source, but the calculations are done by Trail Sense.
+- **Legacy (Ocean Sense)**: This source is similar to the Magnetometer source, but the calculations are done by Ocean Sense.
 If the Magnetometer source is not working correctly, try this source.
 - **Legacy (Android)**: This source is provided by Android and is not recommended to use.
 It is only included for compatibility with older devices, but could potentially work well on some devices.

 ### Smoothing
 To reduce noise in compass readings, you can increase the smoothing setting.
 If using a source that has a gyroscope, a value of 1 is recommended.
 Otherwise, experiment with increasing this value until the compass appears to be working correctly when you rotate your phone.
-However, if you increase the smoothing too much, Trail Sense may ignore real compass changes.
+However, if you increase the smoothing too much, Ocean Sense may ignore real compass changes.

 ### True north
 To display true north instead of magnetic north, enable the "True north" setting.
 This will adjust the compass reading to account for magnetic declination, and it will match most maps.